mourisl/centrifuger/README.md

         -x FILE: index prefix
         -c FILE: classification file

+The quantification results will be affected by the "-k" option from the classification program "centrifuger".
+Increasing "-k" will provide ambiguous but more specific classification result, potentially can improve the quantification result.

 ### Input/Output

 The primary input to Centrifuger is the index of the genome database (-x), and gzipped or uncompressed read fastq files (-1/-2 for paired; -u for single-end).